-We can't say for sure - and sadly the typically British forecast for tonight is for mostly cloud, so we're unlikely to get a glimpse.
-But even so, isn't it amazing that we might be privileged to witness an astrological phenomenon which connects us directly to the story of Jesus' birth!
+We can't say for sure - and sadly the weather a year ago was typically British forecast, i.e. cloudy - so we Brits didn't get a glimpse.
+But even so, isn't it amazing that it's still possible to witness an astrological phenomenon which connects us directly to the story of Jesus' birth!